awsdocs/aws-doc-sdk-examples/javav2/example_code/stepfunctions/Readme.md

 # AWS Step Functions Java code examples

-This README discusses how to run and test the Java code examples for AWS Step Functions.
+This README discusses how to run and test the Java code examples for Step Functions.

 ## Running the AWS Step Functions Java files